 Ecovila nômade (Brazil) and La Rosina (Spain) are working together on “João de Barro Twins, Co-bioconstruindo.”
 The goal is to improve infrastructure of buildings in the eco learning centres using natural, ecological and low cost (inclusive) construction methods while disseminating information and experiences with local and global (virtual) public.
 This will include a green roof, finalizing windows, and adding a dry toilet and a shower with a greywater treatment system.

-If you are interested to be part of the GEN Twinning program in the future.
-If you are interested, we invite you to fill out this form, to help us understand your project, your needs, and strengths, and find a fruitful match for you, as we hope to continue this project in upcoming years.
+If you are interested to be part of the GEN Twinning program in the future, we invite you to fill out this form, to help us understand your project, your needs, and strengths, and find a fruitful match for you, as we hope to continue this project in upcoming years.

 In order to be eligible for this project, please check the following criteria:

 - You are an ecovillage, traditional or indigenous community, eco-community, eco-project (which includes permaculture farms, learning centers, restoration sites, emergency projects), national ecovillage network, or regional ecovillage network.

 - You have an up-to-date profile on the GEN Projects Database – https://ecovillage.org/projects/

 - Your ecovillage, community, eco-project, national or regional ecovillage network is interested to share skills and knowledge with your potential twin and develop a joint partnership together.

 For all who sign up, our team will do our very best to link you to a partner who seems to fit your wishes well.
 We will help to set up the initial contacts between the twins.
 Both of the partners get a chance to meet and double-check whether you might like to foster friendship and work together.